RasaHQ/rasa/docs/docs/reference/rasa/shared/utils/validation.md

 - `yaml_file_content` - the content of the yaml file to be validated
 - `schema_path` - the schema of the yaml file
+- `package_name` - the name of the package the schema is located in. defaults to `rasa`.

 #### validate\_training\_data